devcore24/ShardSeal/README.md

 <img src="img/shardSeal_280x280.png" width="280">

-# ShardSeal

-## Open S3-compatible, self-healing object store written in Go.
-Work in progress, not production-ready yet:
+# ShardSeal - Open S3-compatible, self-healing object store written in Go.
+(Work in progress)

+Repository naming note: The module/repository path currently includes "s3free" while the project name is "ShardSeal".
+This temporary naming avoids disruptive renames during early development.
+File paths and imports (e.g., [go.mod](go.mod:1)) remain valid; documentation and UI use the ShardSeal name.
+The naming will be normalized in a future refactor.

+## Project Status & Goals

+### Current State
+This is an experimental project in early development, primarily designed for:
+- Understanding distributed storage system internals
+- Testing novel approaches to erasure coding and data placement algorithms
+- Learning S3 protocol implementation details
+- Experimenting with self-healing storage architectures

+**This is NOT production-ready software.**

+_______________

 - Implemented
   - S3 basics: ListBuckets (/), CreateBucket (PUT /{bucket}), DeleteBucket (DELETE /{bucket})